hoanhan101/pi-hub/README.md

 - SENSOR_ID: My unique sensor id in integer.
 - FREQUENCY: Time in seconds between each send.

-Adapt the template and instruction in [sample_client.py](sample_client.py) in your main program to send data.
+Adapt the template and code in [sample_client.py](sample_client.py) to your main program.

+After these steps above successfully, you should be able to send data to the server.